 Open the Gate - our post-prison programme January 1, 2018 12:00

-In 2017 Fine Cell Work launched its Open the Gate Programme, funded by the Big Lottery Fund, to support prisoners with reintegration into society upon their release from prison.
+Fine Cell Work's Open the Gate Programme, funded by the National Lottery Community Fund, supports prisoners with reintegration into society upon their release from prison.

-- Volunteering opportunities in the Fine Cell Works Hub; giving apprentices structure, routine and purpose to their days in a beautiful professional workshop.
-This also gives them something to put on their CV and a reference for future job applications.
+- Volunteering opportunities in the Fine Works Hub; giving apprentices structure, routine and purpose to their days in a beautiful professional workshop.
+This also provides an up to date reference to put on their CV.
+Roles available include:

-- A chance to complete the Fine Cell Work training programme (accredited by the Open College Network) - “Machine Stitched and Hand Finished Products for the Home Interior” which develops our apprentices stitching skills further and gives them machining skills.
+- A chance to complete Fine Cell Work training programmes (accredited by the Open College Network) including “Machine-stitched and hand-finished products for the home interior” which develops our Apprentices skills in textiles

-In addition to all the above we have a member of staff dedicated to support apprentices with any emotional or practical issues that they may face during their time with FCW.
+In addition to the above, we have dedicated staff on-site who support Apprentices with any emotional or practical issues that they may face during their time with FCW.

 Apprentices do not have to have stitched with Fine Cell Work in prison to join the team, however the criteria for potential FCW apprentices is as follows: